YoRyan/eval-bot/README.md

 Internally, JavaScript commands are represented as functions (`<name> = function () { ... }`), and your job as a snippet writer is simply to fill in the body.
-When your function is called on Discord, all arguments-- specifically, all whitespace-separated words--are passed to your function in the form of a variable-length list of strings.
+When your function is called on Discord, all arguments--specifically, all whitespace-separated words--are passed to your function in the form of a variable-length list of strings.

-Thus,
+Thus, the Discord message

 ```
 !say hello world!
 ```

-becomes
+is translated to JavaScript code as

 ```
 say("hello", "world!")